shanesblume13/shasco-sports/README.md

 A mobile app built with flutter and firebase that allows users to play various games based on sports predecitions.

 # To Do
+- Pick references are not saved correctly (remove delete all)
-- Add updateTeam to pick provider.
+- Add picks by user
 - Clear pick changes on navigation.
-- Add shared picks and points crud
-- Add picks by user
 - Add leagues and sports to firestore.
 - Add versioning for android and ios firebase deploys.
 - Disable or handle portrait mode.